RSS

 This is part of a series dissecting the song “No Insult Like the Truth” by Charlie Peacock.
 In the series, I am taking two of the statements he makes and exploring the depth of meaning behind them and what I can learn about myself in the process.

-Part 1: There’s no like like independence.
+There’s no killer like convenience

-Part 2: There’s no demon like control.
+There’s no sickness like omission

 In Jesus’s name I pray,